 Officers of a corporation have a fiduciary duty to both the corporation and its shareholders.
 (See California Officers Need to Be More Careful than Directors.)
-I recently had to consider whether, in California, limited liability company (LLC) officers have a similar duty.
+I recently had to consider, for a limited liability company in California, whether LLC officers have a similar duty.

 I was preparing the operating agreement for a client’s LLC.
 The client was to be the sole member (equity owner) and manager.